fboes/aerofly-missions/docs/custom-missions.md

       --description  Description of your mission; line breaks allowed -i, --ils          ILS frequency like '123.45'
-  -d, --direction    Initial orientation of aircraft -m, --magnetic     Magnetic declination used for waypoints -g, --garmin       Location of an optional Garmin FPL file
+  -d, --direction    Initial orientation of aircraft
-      --msfs         Location of an optional Microsoft FS PLN file
+      --magnetic     Magnetic declination used for waypoints -g, --garmin       Location of an optional Garmin FPL file --msfs         Location of an optional Microsoft FS PLN file

 Switches:
-  -a  --append       Do not export mission list with a single mission,
+  -m  --mission-only Do not export mission list with a single mission,
                      but add mission to already existing file --flightplan   Output flightplan
       --skyvector    Output Sky Vector URL